About the

 The Power of Teaching Kitchens

 Teaching kitchens are dynamic, hands-on learning environments where people gain essential life skills.
 They offer engaging, practical experiences that empower participants with healthy cooking techniques and nutrition along with self-care practices like mindfulness, physical activity, and behavioral health coaching.
-In both physical and virtual teaching kitchens, people of all backgrounds come together to practice life-enhancing and health-promoting skills.
+In both physical and virtual teaching kitchens, people of all backgrounds come together to learn and practice skills that enhance daily life and promote long-term health.

 Our Shared Belief

 While our teaching kitchen members reflect the diversity of the communities they serve, they are united by a shared belief: building practical skills and fostering behavior change are key to improving both human and planetary health, and to ensuring the success of Food Is Medicine interventions.
-Teaching kitchens go beyond cooking—they equip people with the tools needed for better self-care and healthier communities, all while supporting sustainability and the broader Food Is Medicine movement.
+Teaching kitchens go beyond cooking—they equip people with the tools needed for better self-care and healthier communities, all while advancing sustainability and planetary health.

 Join us!
 Become part of a global network dedicated to improving lives through transformative culinary and lifestyle education.